SirJson/aweseomewm-gnome/README.md

 # awesomewm-gnome

 Run a GNOME 3 session but use awesome as your window manager.
-At the moment this is only tested on Fedora 29 but if everything goes well this will work on Arch Linux and Ubuntu-likes soon.
+At the moment this is only tested on Fedora 29 and Arch Linux but if everything goes well this will work Ubuntu-likes soon.

 ## Dependencies

 The scripts in this repository create a new session in GDM called "awesome GNOME".
 The requirements are gnome-flashback and awesome 4.x+.
+I recommend building awesome from git to avoid some nasty bugs and to support GTK 3 in your Themes.

 Because gnome-flashback isn't always packaged you might need grab a copy of it from somewhere.
 Below you can find packages and repositories that worked for me.